Little Chute Windmill: Windmill

 The Windmill is an authentic 1850s design, based on similar mills from the province of North Brabant in the Netherlands, the home province of many of the first Dutch settlers to the area.
 The 38-meter (125 ft) high wooden windmill was designed by fourth-generation millwright Lucas Verbij of Verbij Hoogmade BV in the Netherlands.
 The windmill was partially constructed in the Netherlands and shipped for final assembly in Little Chute.

 Visitor Center

-The Van Asten Visitor Center features displays on the history of Dutch settlement in Little Chute and the surrounding area.
-Displays, as well as archives, genealogy and research materials and work space, are managed by the Little Chute Historical Society.
-The Van Dyn Hoven Media Room, located inside Visitor Center, is available for rental and has audio/visual equipment that frequently shows photos of the windmill construction.
+The Van Asten Visitor Center and Museum displays the history of Dutch settlement in Little Chute and the surrounding area.
+Displays, as well as archives, genealogy and research materials, are managed by the Little Chute Historical Society.
+The Museum has audio/visual and historical artifacts related to the stories of Little Chute from its beginnings through today.
+Also housed in the Visitor Center is a traditional Dutch Gift Shop offering specialty foods, coffee, Delft Blue, and a variety of items that depict the Dutch character of Little Chute's ancestors.